 1.1 Definition and molecular structure

 Crotonic acid (CAS: 3724-65-0), also known as trans-2-butenoic acid, is an unsaturated carboxylic acid with the chemical formula H₃C–CH=CH–COOH.
-It is named after croton oil, although this attribution is erroneous as it is not directly derived from this oil.
+It derives its name from croton oil, although this attribution is incorrect as it is not directly derived from this oil.
 This compound is distinguished by its double bond between carbon atoms 2 and 3, which makes it reactive in various chemical reactions.

-It exists in two isomeric forms: crotonic acid, which has a trans configuration, and isocrotonic acid, which has a cis configuration.
+It exists in two isomeric forms: crotonic acid, with a trans configuration, and isocrotonic acid, with a cis configuration.
 These two isomers have similar chemical properties, but with different behaviors and uses depending on their structure.

 1.2 Physicochemical properties

-Crotonic acid appears as white to pale yellow crystals with a characteristic sour, acidic odor.
-Its main physicochemical properties include a melting point of 72°C and a boiling point of 189°C. It is soluble in water as well as various organic solvents, making it suitable for use in several industrial processes..
+Crotonic acid occurs as white to pale yellow crystals with a characteristic sour, acidic odor.
+Its main physicochemical properties include a melting point of 72°C and a boiling point of 189°C. It is soluble in water and various organic solvents, making it suitable for use in several industrial processes.

-With an octanol/water partition coefficient (log Pow) of 0.72, it has low solubility in fats, but a high affinity for aqueous media, which is essential in environmental and biological analyses.
+With an octanol/water partition coefficient (log Pow) of 0.72, it exhibits low solubility in fats, but a high affinity for aqueous media, which is essential in environmental and biological analyses.

 2. Where is crotonic acid used?